 All persons in residence at the Academy, except MSHA personnel, other persons performing a direct service for MSHA, and persons attending a program supported through an MSHA State Grant, are charged for lodging.
 Lodging is only permitted for MSHA employees who are attending a course, event or on official business.

-The lodging fee is \$45.00 per day for an individual and is due on arrival by credit card (VISA and MasterCard) or check/money order payable to MSHA Finance.
-We regret that we cannot accept cash.
+The lodging fee is \$45.00 per day for an individual and is due on arrival by credit card (VISA and MasterCard) or check payable to RC Tech, Inc. We regret that we cannot accept cash.
 Billing is possible with a written request to the Student Services Branch.